bwqr/mavinote/README.md

 ### Running Mavinote application
+**\#\#\# Builds of the some applications on the main branch might become broken due to continous development.
+If you want to obtain a successfull build, please checkout the latest corresponding tag for the application you want to build.**

 This project contains more than one application like android and ios.
 To run one of them, you can refer to frontend applications' README files.
 For example, if you want to run android application, you can checkout [android/README.md](https://github.com/bwqr/mavinote/tree/main/android) file.

-If you want to synchronize your notes across multiple applications, you need to run the [backend](https://github.com/bwqr/mavinote/tree/main/backend) project.
+If you want to synchronize your notes across multiple devices, you need to run the [backend](https://github.com/bwqr/mavinote/tree/main/backend) project.